Key takeaways:

 Regular exercise, a low-sodium diet, and cutting back on alcohol are all helpful ways to keep your blood pressure at a healthy level while you’re taking Myrbetriq.

 You may not notice any symptoms if Myrbetriq raises your blood pressure.
 So your prescriber will likely check your blood pressure before you start taking it.
-And they’ll also check it from time to time (or have you do so at home) while you’re taking Myrbetriq.
-This is more likely if you have high blood pressure or take medications for it.
+They’ll also check it from time to time (or have you do so at home) while you’re taking Myrbetriq.
+This is more likely if you’re already living with high blood pressure or take medications for it.

 Keep in mind, this side effect can happen in kids too.
 Ask your child’s prescriber about checking their blood pressure, if needed.